elchericito/prive-docs/advanced-features/gift-subscriptions.md

 # 🎁 Gift Subscriptions

 {% hint style="info" %}
-To leverage Gift Subscriptions, visit the "Subscription Plans" tab of your Prive app and when creating or editing discount and cadence options, choose to toggle on "Add Gift Option" to enable.&#x20;
+To leverage Gift Subscriptions, visit the "Subscription Plans" tab of your Recurly Commerceapp and when creating or editing discount and cadence options, choose to toggle on "Add Gift Option" to enable.&#x20;
 {% endhint %}

 ### View E2E Gifting Experience&#x20;